SamuelSlavka/site/README.md

 ### Project setup
-Each project has own .env file, which are structured like .env.dist files.
+Each project has its .env file, which is structured like .env.dist files.

-### CI/DI setup
+### CI/CD setup
-If using specific runner, it needs to contain following configuration:
+If using a specific runner, it needs to contain the following configuration:
 ```
 environment = ["DOCKER_HOST=tcp://localhost:2375", "DOCKER_TLS_CERTDIR="]
 privileged = true

 ```
 Pipelines have subsets of variables, necessary to run them.
-Main Site repo has following:
+The Main Site repo has the following:
 ```
 CI_REGISTRY: [registry.gitlab.com]
 CI_REGISTRY_PASSWORD: [passwd]